BenSturgeon/website/content/learning_how_to_learn.md

 It's like playing an instrument.
 When you're in practice you can easily pick it up and play.
 When you let the practice decay for a long term it's much harder to play well coming back to it.

-You can hardwire your brain to solve problems by working with novel problems every day.
+You can hard-wire your brain to solve problems by working with novel problems every day.
 He did this by working through every exercise in the textbook relentlessly.

 Taking breaks at both the macro and micro levels is critical.
 But you also need to be working hard.